Skip to content

 Coeliac by Design

-I'm a trained cook, gluten free food writer and coeliac chatterbox.
+Welcome to my YouTube channel.
+I'm Liz, a trained cook, gluten free food blogger, coeliac chatterbox and I LOVE food!
 I share great gluten free recipes and snippets of my gluten free life.
 Whilst I'd like to be on here a little more, other commitments and wanting to spend as much time as possible with my precious people, keeps me rather busy.
 So for now, I'll pop on as and when I can to bring you fresh content.
 In the meantime, don't hesitate to get in touch should you have any gluten free questions.
 It makes me happy being able to help!

 Liz x